-What Is Molly?
+What Is Xanax?

 Ecstasy contains a stimulant chemical called 3,4-methylenedioxy-N-methylamphetamine, or MDMA.
 Molly is the crystallized form of MDMA.
 Users think it is safer to take Molly than Ecstasy because Molly is thought to be purer than Ecstasy.
-Produced in makeshift street labs, Ecstasy often contains fillers or impurities like caffeine, meth or low-grade cocaine.
+Produced in makeshift street labs, Ecstasy often contains fillers or impurities like caffeine, meth, or low-grade cocaine.

 Since Molly is a powder, the most common way it is ingested is in capsule form.
 Alternately, Ecstasy comes in aspirin-like tablets.
 Side effects of Molly and Ecstasy are similar since they essentially come from the same chemical MDMA.
 Within one to two hours after taking Molly, users start experiencing the following: